100 Things You Should Never Throw Out (and How to Reuse Them)

 If toddlers visit your home only occasionally, you don’t have to mar your cabinetry with a safety latch to make it childproof.
 Keep a set of drawers from being opened by sliding a yardstick through the handles.
 Now the kids are safe and you didn’t have to buy a special safety latch or get out your drill. — reader Fran Fullerton.

 Build your own push blocks and work with greater precision and safety when you’re routing, dadoing and planing workpieces.
 Apply shelf liner (the rubbery type) to a piece of 3/4-in. plywood with contact cement, then add a handle to maintain downward and forward pressure on the workpiece.
-Use two push blocks to keep uniform pressure while you’re moving longer workpieces through the router table.
-Our thanks to Stewart Berner for this tip.
+Use two push blocks to keep uniform pressure while you’re moving longer workpieces through the router table. — reader Stewart Berner.
 Plus: Advanced router techniques.

 Flowerpot Drip Pans